 2.Swing into the town of Leesburg, where the historic downtown is truly walkable, to indulge in European style dessert before dinner—ginger-chocolate cookies from Lola bakery, one to eat as you stroll and another to save for the next day's drive.

 3.Pause for a pitch-perfect New American dinner, with local wine pairings, at Tuscarora Mill.
 The smoked duck breast and Moroccan-style chicken are particularly memorable.

-1.Pick up some coffee and homemade pastries from the Tuscarora Mill spinoff South Street Under, as well as a spread of handmade antipasti and sandwiches to go from Galletta's, before setting off through Loudoun County's horse and grape country.
+1.Pick up coffee and homemade pastries from the Tuscarora Mill spinoff South Street Under.
+This is also a great spot to stock up on picnic supplies like wild rice and pecan salad and upmarket deli sandwiches (tarragon chicken salad, turkey with shallot mayo), before setting off through Loudoun County's horse and grape country.

 2.Head a few miles north to Hidden Brook Winery, a log cabin built from the ground up by its owners.
 The Rose pairs well with fruit from roadside farm stands and the tasting room features paintings and jewelry from nearby artists.

 3.Raise a green glass at family-run Fabbioli Cellars, where organic and sustainable practices are used to grow the grapes behind the unique raspberry and Asian pear wines.

 4.Head back on the road for a bit south to Delaplane, where you can find more ingredients for a picnic lunch as well as small-plate food pairings during a tasting trip to the dog-friendly Barrel Oak winery.
 Don't miss the gorgeous views from its outdoor patio.